 Computers address each other with numbers called IP addresses.
 However, remembering IP addresses is not an easy task for humans, who prefer to give things named.
 DNS is a useful system that ties names to IP addresses.
 DNS automatically converts the names we type in our web browser address bar to the IP addresses of web servers those specific sites requested.
 Therefore, when you enter a domain name, (e.g. google.com) your computer will find your nearest DNS server and ask it what the correct IP address is for that name.
 Then, the DNS will return the IP address and your computer can then address the relevant machine and display the requested website.

-- You log onto your Internet Service Provider (ISP) to use the Internet.
+- The user logs onto their Internet Service Provider (ISP) to use the Internet.

-- You open up your web browser (Firefox, Chrome, Internet Explorer, Safari, etc.) and type a URL into the address bar.
-For example, perhaps you type in https://www.atlantic.net/.
+- The user opens up a web browser (Firefox, Chrome, Internet Explorer, Safari, etc.) and types a URL into the address bar.
+For example, perhaps the user types in https://www.atlantic.net/.

-- Your computer then asks your ISP’s DNS servers for the specific IP address for www.atlantic.net.
+- The computer then asks for the ISP’s DNS servers for the specific IP address for www.atlantic.net.

-- Once the DNS server that holds this specific IP address for www.atlantic.net is found, the DNS server responds with the appropriate IP address and your computer then gives this address to your browser.
+- Once the DNS server that holds this specific IP address for www.atlantic.net is found, the DNS server responds with the appropriate IP address and the user’s computer then gives this address to the user’s browser.

-- Your browser opens a connection to the server using the IP address provided and retrieves the page from the site requested, in this case for www.atlantic.net.
+- The browser opens a connection to the server using the IP address provided and retrieves the page from the site requested, in this case for www.atlantic.net.

-- Your browser displays the requested page on your computer screen.
+- The browser displays the requested page on the computer screen.

 To streamline efficiency, each DNS server contains only a small portion of host name to IP address mappings.
 Instead, the server contains special programming code that tells it where to look for the rest of the information necessary to connect to the website.

 Many applications and processes utilize DNS services available, including the World Wide Web, email software and other applications like Skype.